apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 ### Exposing Drill Metastore metadata through `INFORMATION_SCHEMA` tables

 Drill exposes some Metastore tables metadata through `INFORMATION_SCHEMA` tables.
+Note, that Metastore metadata will be exposed to the info schema, only if Metastore is enabled.
+If it is disabled, info tables won't contain Metastore metadata.

 `TABLES` table includes the set of tables on which you have run `ANALYZE TABLE`.
 Description of Metastore-specific columns: